Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Discussion

 It should be noted that water measurements of tracking error were carried out with the needle pointing horizontally, parallel to the lateral axis of the imaging system, and that alignment was carried out by localising the tip of the needle with the ultrasound image.
 The precise location of the fibre-optic ultrasound transmitter within the needle bevel, however, was not accounted for.
-The bevel of the 18 gauge trackable stylet was approximately \qty{6}{\milli\meter} long.
+The bevel of the 18 gauge trackable stylet was approximately 6\,mm long.
 Since the system was registered using the same trackable needle at the same orientation as used for accuracy measurement, this error will have been accounted for by registration.
 However, during clinical use, where the orientation of the needle and therefore the direction of this offset varies, transmitter location within the needle tip may contribute an additional uncertainty.
+While directivity of the needle-integrated transmitters was not measured for this study, little to no degradation in tracking accuracy with insertion angle has been observed, so long as the needle bevel remains facing upwards, towards the probe assembly.
+This is evidenced by the \textit{ex vivo} tissue accuracy results, for which steep insertion angles were used.
+Our previous work with similar needle-integrated transmitters demonstrated their omnidirectional ultrasound emission~\cite{xiaUltrasonicNeedleTracking2017}.

 For the determination of needle tip position from CT images, the main contribution to uncertainty was in the manual estimation of the orientation of the imaging probe relative to the CT coordinate system.
-Empirical assessment suggested a confidence in the estimated orientation of approximately \qty{1}{\degree}, which, at a depth of \qty{120}{\milli\meter}, would result in an error in $p_{\textrm{CT}}$ of \qty{2}{\milli\meter} in the direction of the rotational error.
+Empirical assessment suggested a confidence in the estimated orientation of approximately 1$^\circ$, which, at a depth of 120\,mm, would result in an error in $p_{\textrm{CT}}$ of 2\,mm in the direction of the rotational error.
 The relatively low standard deviations in tracked location compared to the error magnitudes support the hypothesis that there is a strong systematic component such as this to the tracking error in the phantom.